- Cardiovascular Health Home

 - Age: The normal aging process increases stroke risk.
 The risk of stroke doubles every 10 years after age 55.

 - Sex: Men are more likely to have a stroke, but a higher number of women have and die from strokes every year.
 This is because, on average, women live longer than men and strokes are more common as you get older.

 - Race/Ethnicity: African Americans are 1.5 to 2 times more likely to have a stroke than Whites.
 This is because African Americans experience higher rates of diabetes, obesity, and high blood pressure.

 - Family History: A person is more likely to have a stroke if they have a family member who has had a stroke.
 Family members share genes, cultures, lifestyles, and environments that together may increase their risk of stroke.

 What we're doing

 The Minnesota Stroke Program is committed to reducing the burden of stroke in the state through raising stroke awareness in the community, providing continuing education to health care providers, and working to improve the entire system of care for stroke patients.
 For more information please visit the Minnesota Stroke Program.
-Please visit our Public Awareness of Heart Attack and Stroke for free messaging materials.
+Please visit our Every Second Counts: Heart Attack and Stroke Awareness Campaign for free messaging materials.